rpdelaney/l4d2-tourney-rules/legend.md

 For example, each week I post a standings table showing the relative rank of each team's performance after the previous round.
 Here's a breakdown.

-An asterisk means you can ignore this column: it is not relevant to anything important in RBT 6.
+An asterisk means you can ignore this column: it is not relevant to anything in the tournament.

 ### Pos